carnivoroussociety/GoldEditor/README.md

 # GoldenEye Setup Editor
 Carnivorous's fork of the GoldenEye Setup Editor, originally created by SubDrag.
-Feedback and changelog can be [posted in the shootersforever thread](http://www.shootersforever.com/forums_message_boards/viewtopic.php?t=4284)
+Feedback  can be [posted in the shootersforever thread](http://www.shootersforever.com/forums_message_boards/viewtopic.php?t=4284)

 # Downloads
 | Releases | URL |